Echinopsis schickendantzii: Taxonomy

+The plant was first described by Frédéric Albert Constantin Weber in 1896 as Echinopsis schickendantzii.
+Boris Oliver Schlumpberger transferred it to the genus Soehrensia in 2012.
+The Latin epithet schickendantzii honors the German chemist Friedrich Schickendantz (1837–1896), who emigrated to Argentina in 1861.
+As of February 2026, Plants of the World Online retained the species in the genus Echinopsis.

 Distribution

-Plants are found in Argentina in the provinces of Salta, Catamarca, Jujuy and Tucumán and in Bolivia in the departments of Tarija, Chuquisaca and Santa Cruz at elevations of 1600 to 3200 meters.
+Echinopsis schickendantzii is native to northwestern Argentina.
+Plants are found in the provinces of Salta, Catamarca, Jujuy and Tucumán.
+Some sources also state that it occurs in Bolivia in the departments of Tarija, Chuquisaca and Santa Cruz at elevations of 1600 to 3200 m.
 Plants are found growing in high elevation grassland and Yungas forest.